aiwaiwa/playground/README.md

 # Format

 Every file in this repository describes a product.
-The content consists of rules to apply to the faces of the product parent (where the in-world script lives) and child prims.
+The content consists of rules to apply to the faces of the product prims, whether a parent (where the in-world script lives) or a child prim.

 ## File Name